-- 1. Total system power is dependent on the system configuration, including add-in boards and peripherals powered by the system chassis' power supply. - 2.
-Dependent on the standby power consumption of wake-up devices used in the system.
+1. Total system power is dependent on the system configuration, including add-in boards and peripherals powered by the system chassis' power supply.

-1.13.1.2 ENERGY STAR
+2. Dependent on the standby power consumption of wake-up devices used in the system.

+Wake-up Devices and Events 1.13.1.2